Puglia & Basilicata Vespa Tour

 Note on Itinerary: Although we do our best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control, such as the weather

-Trip Cost Includes: 5 nights, 5 breakfasts, 1 lunch & 4 dinners; bilingual guide; *provision of a 125cc Vespa™ scooter with rear carrier bin and helmet; related third party liability insurance as required by Italian law (but not insurance covering damage to the scooter caused by you); fuel; van pick-up on Day 1 from Hotel Palace in Bari, final van transfer to Bari train station or airport; guided visit of Alberobello and Matera with licensed city guide.
+Trip Cost Includes: 5 nights, 5 breakfasts, 1 lunch & 4 dinners; bilingual guide; *provision of a 125cc Vespa™ scooter with rear carrier bin and helmet; related third party liability insurance as required by Italian law (but not insurance covering damage to the scooter caused by you); fuel; van pick-up on Day 1 from Hotel Palace in Bari, bag transfer from the first hotel to the second and the third, final van transfer to Bari train station or airport (you and your luggage); guided visit of Alberobello and Matera with licensed city guide.

 Insurance: We highly recommend the purchase of Trip Insurance.
 We recommend “Travel Guard” to our North American clients, just click on the logo below.
 Australian, New Zealander, and British travelers, please consult your insurance brokers.

 We look forward to having you join us for the trip of a lifetime!

 * Vespa™ is a trademark of Piaggio, SpA.